“There’s no place like om” – at Rose Hill Center

 Jessica noted that Y12SR was featured in the June edition of Oprah’s magazine.
 The article emphasizes that anyone who bent their way through a yoga class knows the practice can reduce stress; and anyone who’s ever struggled with substance use knows stress can be a major factor in using and abusing.

 It goes on to say that it’s good news then, that a growing number of yoga classes are geared toward people in recovery which are often a blend of a 12-step meeting and easy-flow stretching session.
 Jessica also pointed out that Y12SR in no way replaces 12-step meetings, a sponsor, or any other part of a 12-step recovery program.
-However, “it is a wonderful adjunct which provides another helpful tool to more fully address the physical, mental and spiritual disease of addiction.
+However, “it is a wonderful adjunct which provides another helpful tool to more fully address the physical, mental and spiritual disease of substance abuse.
 The beauty of yoga is that you don’t have to be a yogi to reap the benefits.
 Whether you are young or old, overweight or fit, yoga has the power to calm the mind and strengthen the body.”

 Yoga 12 Step Recovery Process